DOI-ONRR/blog-nrrd/src/pages/agile-management/index.md

 Our team culture is all about fostering collaboration and innovation, promoting accountability, sharing responsibility, and making data-driven decisions.
 We prioritize the use of free and open-source products and follow the human-centered design process for the development of both websites.
 Our decision-making and work are heavily influenced by user feedback and analytics.
 Prioritization of tasks is based on a careful balance between the value a task brings and its complexity to implement.

 We also value a fun work environment, and we are committed to keeping traditions alive and creating new ones!
-Some traditions we created over the years are sharing vacation pictures, sharing monthly personal and professional goals, and giving each other kudos for a job well done.
+Some traditions we've created over the years are sharing vacation pictures, sharing monthly personal and professional goals, and giving each other kudos for a job well done.

 ## Agile management